 Unification of criteria

-Talking about high-performance teams commitment is necessary but not sufficient.
-We need cohesion for team consciousness purposes but is self-coordination which ensures a high level of performance.
+Talking about high-performance teams, commitment is necessary but not sufficient.
+We need cohesion for team consciousness, but self-coordination ensures a high performance.